snipsco/snips-nlu/docs/source/data_model.rst

 Builtin entities and their underlying extractors are maintained by the Snips team.
-You can find the list of all the builtin entities supported per language in the `Snips NLU Ontology <https://github.com/snipsco/snips-nlu-ontology>`_ repository.
-The Snips NLU uses the powerful
+You can find the list of all the builtin entities supported per language in the :ref:`builtin entities <builtin_entities>` section.
+Snips NLU relies on the powerful
 `Rustling <https://github.com/snipsco/rustling-ontology>`_ library to extract builtin entities from text.